History of Thailand: Restoration under Rama I

 Wat Phra Kaew or the Temple of the Emerald Buddha as seen from the Outer Court of Grand Palace.

 Hanuman on his chariot, a mural scene from the Ramakien in Wat Phra Kaew.

 A noble of Mon descent, General Chakri succeeded Taksin in 1782 as Rama I (Phra Phutthayotfa), the first king of the Chakri dynasty.
 In the same year he founded a new capital city across the Chao Phraya River in an area known as Rattanakosin Island.
 (While settlements on both banks were commonly called Bangkok, both the Burney Treaty of 1826 and the Roberts Treaty of 1833 refer to the capital as the City of Sia-Yut'hia.)
 In the 1790s, Burma was defeated and driven out of Siam, as it was then called.
 Lan Na also became free of Burmese occupation, but was reduced to the Kingdom of Chiang Mai.
 The king of the new dynasty was installed as a tributary ruler of the Chakri monarch.

-It is probable that Chakri and his family had planned his ascent to the throne during his predecessor Taksin's reign.
-After his coronation, he operated a systematic bloody extermination of the followers of Taksin, which corresponds to the typical approach of the usurpers in Thai history.
+Chakri and his family had probably planned his accession during Taksin's reign.
+After his coronation he had Taksin's followers systematically killed, in the manner usual among usurpers in Thai history.

-The new dynasty moved the capital of Thonburi to Rattanakosin Island, in today's Bangkok.
-Bangkok had previously been a small settlement with a fort, but it was strategically located on the eastern shores of the Chao Phraya river and was known among the foreign traders as the 'key to Siam'.
-New palaces and temples were built: construction of the Grand Palace and Wat Phra Kaew, where the Emerald Buddha is held, began.
-The king's goal was to transfer the old splendor of Ayutthaya to the new capital.
-In his new capital, Rama I crowned himself in 1785 in a splendid ceremony.
+The dynasty moved the capital from Thonburi to Rattanakosin Island in today's Bangkok, until then a small settlement with a fort, but well placed on the eastern shore of the Chao Phraya river and known to foreign traders as the 'key to Siam'.
+Work began on the Grand Palace and on Wat Phra Kaew, which holds the Emerald Buddha, the king intending to carry the splendour of Ayutthaya to the new capital, where he crowned himself in 1785.